dakotaleesmith/pyProjects/README.md

 # pyProjects

-A collection of finished and unfinished projects I'm working on to improve my Python skills.
+A collection of finished and unfinished projects used in articles and to improve my own Python skills.